jbudiman/api-bitcoin-world/source/index.html.md

 `return_url_on_cancelled`   | No  | The return URL when the customer cancelled the checkout process `return_url_on_failure`     | No  | The return URL when the customer failed to complete the checkout process `iframe_domain`             | No  | The domain what will be authorised to display the returned checkout_iframe URL in an iframe e.g. example.com.
 This must be the exact domain so if this is on a subdomain we would expect sub.example.com
+`meta_data`                 | No  | A free form string that the partner can use to send us any information that will be returned in the GET /orders request

 <aside class="notice">
 † Wallet address is only required for a buy.
 For a sell we will send back the wallet to send to in the response<br/>